-The script start some small amount of traffic as "warmup".
-This is to test The reachability between the source and destination, and also populate MAC table or ARP table in devices along the path.
+2. The script starts some small amount of traffic as warmup, to test the reachability between the source and destination, and also populate the MAC table or ARP table in devices along the path.

-When everything is ready, the script starts the traffic in certain speed and at the same time monitor the traffic receiving rate in real time.
+3. When everything is ready, the script starts the trafficand at the same time monitors the traffic’s receiving rate in real time.
 Any packet drop rate higher than the defined threshold indicates the current traffic rate is too high to the DUT, so it will drop the rate in the next iteration.
-By binary search, eventually, it finds the maximum throughput between 2 systems within a given allowed packet loss and accuracy which are defined in the *.test files (e.g. the basicrapid.test file for a simple test)
+By binary search, eventually, it finds the maximum throughput between the two systems within a given allowed packet loss and accuracy which are defined in the *.test files (for example, the basicrapid.test file for a simple test).

 The script is highly configurable.
-In appendix We provide a sample "basicrapid.test" that we use in our lab.
-You can start with it and fine tune based on your need.
-For example, in section [test2] of the file you can change number of flow and packet size to define different test scenarios.
+The Appendix provides a sample basicrapid.test used in our lab.
+You can start with it and fine tune based on your needs.
+For example, in section [test2] of the file you can change the rate of flow and packet size to define different test scenarios.

 [test2] test=flowsizetest packetsizes=[64,256,512,1024,1500] # the number of flows in the list need to be powers of 2, max 2^20 # Select from following numbers: 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192, 16384, 32768, 65536, 131072, 262144, 524280, 1048576 flows=[16384, 65536]

-run PROX manually
+Run PROX Manually

-OK.
-We just introduced rapid.
-The script support very extensive options in the configuration files which beyond the scope of this book, but we’ve got the idea how it works basically.
-Please remember that Rapid and PROX and two different applications.
-Rapid script does all the magics and make your life easier through automation of PROX, and PROX is the foundation application that does the "real" works.
-In fact, PROX can run tests just fine without Rapid.
-To launch PROX and start traffic, in the "gen" VM’s home folder (root in our case) start this command:
+Okay, we just introduced rapid.
+The script supports very extensive options in the configuration files which are beyond the scope of this book, but you should have the idea how it basically works.
+Please remember that rapid and PROX and two different applications.
+A rapid script does all the magic and make your life easier through the utomation of PROX, and PROX is the foundation application that does the real work.
+In fact, PROX can run tests just fine without rapid.
+To launch PROX and start traffic, in the gen VM’s home folder (root in our case) run this command:

 [root@stack2-gen ~]# /root/prox/build/prox -f /root/gen.cfg

-PROX will parse its configuration file /root/gen.cfg and start to boot. from the booting messages in the screen we can learn its booting sequences:
+PROX will parse its configuration file /root/gen.cfg and start to boot.
+From the booting messages in the screen you can learn its booting sequences:

-setuping the DPDK environment (RTE EAL)
+setup the DPDK environment (RTE EAL)

-initializing (rte) devices,
+initializing (rte) devices

-initializing mempools, port addresses, queue numbers and rings on cores
+initializing mempools, port addresses, queue numbers, and rings on cores

 initializing DPDK ports